nalej/docs/resources/appCluster_installation.md

 }
 ```

+> TODO change to new CLI response style.

 ## Is the cluster running?

 We can check if the installation was successful and the cluster is up and running through the Web Interface and through the CLI.